-- \$28.7 million is allocated to the Urban Water Account, including Redwood Valley, and debt-funded over 30 years through water and volumetric charges.
-Increased charges would be partly offset by development contributions estimated at \$6.72 million and the Nelson City contribution of \$5 million along with a contribution of \$2.91 million for part of the Council's share of unallocated Dam capacity assigned to the Urban Water Club to be funded from the Council's Enterprise activity revenue and surpluses. - \$14.6 million is currently estimated as the amount allocated to irrigator extractive capacity, debtfunded over 30-40 years and recovered through the proposed LV targeted rate on properties benefiting from an affiliated consent (properties in the proposed EURA). - \$41 million is allocated to environmental and community benefits (public good).
-This is partly funded through: - A \$10 million interest-free loan from CIIL allocated to environmental and community benefits (public good) repaid in four lump sums at years 5,10,15 and 20 from the Council's Enterprise activity revenue and surpluses.
-The Council will set aside funds annually to meet these repayments. - " A \$8.75 million CCO loan to Waimea Water Ltd with principal repayments funded from Enterprise activity income over 15 years and interest costs paid by Waimea Irrigators Ltd. - " \$22 million to be funded through a mix of a fixed charge across the District, plus a targeted rate on capital value for those properties in the Zone of Benefit.
+- \$33.2 million is allocated to the Urban Water Account, including Redwood Valley, and partly debt-funded by a table loan over 30 years and partly funded with \$4.5 million from an interest only loan.
+Loan costs and repayments will be recovered through water rates and charges.
+Increased charges would be partly offset by development contributions estimated at \$8 million and the Nelson City contribution of \$5 million along with a contribution of \$2.91 million for part of the Council's share of unallocated Dam capacity assigned to the Urban Water Club to be funded from the Council's Enterprise activity revenue and surpluses. - \$25.2 million is currently estimated as the amount allocated to irrigator extractive capacity.
+This is proposed to be partly debt-funded over 30-40 years and recovered through the proposed LV targeted rate on properties benefiting from an affiliated consent (properties in the proposed EURA) and partly debt funded through an interestonly loan with interest expenses to be met from the general rate. - \$47.2 million is allocated to environmental and community benefits (public good).
+This is partly funded through:

+- A \$10 million interest-free loan from CIIL allocated to environmental and community benefits (public good) repaid in four lump sums at years 5,10,15 and 20 from the Council's Enterprise activity revenue and surpluses.
+The Council will set aside funds annually to meet these repayments. - " A \$8.75 million CCO loan to WWL with principal repayments funded from Enterprise activity income over 15 years and interest expenses paid by Waimea Irrigators Ltd. - \$22 million to be funded through a mix of a fixed charge across the District, plus a targeted rate on capital value for those properties in the Zone of Benefit. - " \$6.5 million funded through an interest only loan.

-Annual operating costs currently estimated for LTP budgeting purposes to be of \$2.5 - \$3.3 million (subject to review) are allocated between the Dam company partners being represented by WIL and Council.
+Annual operating costs currently estimated for LTP budgeting purposes to be \$2.5 - \$3.1 million, (subject to review), are allocated between the Dam company partners being represented by WIL and Council.
 The allocation is 51% to Council and 49% to WIL.
 The allocation of operating cost is set in the commercial arrangements and is independent of the capital costs or the respective shareholdings.
 The Council's share is apportioned between the Urban Water Account (41%) and the wider environmental and community benefits (59%).

-Costs that are attributable to the extractive urban use would be applied to all members of the Urban Water

-Account across the District whether or not they are in the Zone of Benefit (ZOB) for other rating purposes (also to the Redwood Valley water supply scheme).
+Costs that are attributable to the extractive urban use would be applied to all members of the Urban Water Account across the District whether or not they are in the Zone of Benefit (ZOB) for other rating purposes (also to the Redwood Valley water supply scheme).
 This approach is consistent with previous urban water account costs.

-The Council is also underwriting the CIIL Ioan to WWL(serviced by WIL).
-This underwrites provision ensures a below-market interest rate and the \$10 million interest-free Ioan from CIIL to the Council.
-The financial risk to the Council has been mitigated by requiring WIL to repay the principal on the CIIL Ioan from lump-sum payments required by all new irrigators signing up to water extraction rights.
+The Council is also underwriting the CIIL loan to WWL(serviced by WIL).
+This underwrites provision ensures a below-market interest rate and the \$10 million interest-free loan from CIIL to the Council.
+The financial risk to the Council has been mitigated by requiring WIL to repay the principal on the CIIL loan from lump-sum payments required by all new irrigators signing up to water extraction rights.

 Irrigators also pay a charge to Waimea Irrigators Limited based on their number of shares/irrigated hectares to cover finance and their share of annual operational costs.
 Cost overruns are being incurred and there are increasing cost to complete estimates.
-Council is liable for the majority of any cost over runs.
+Council is liable for the majority of any cost overruns.
 Council is required to meet these additional costs from funding sources.
-Council considers that for the purposes of transparency and equity, a separate targeted rate to fund the Council's share of the irrigator extractive capacity is merited on the basis that this is the most equitable way to fund the irrigator extractive capacity share of overruns.
+Council considers that for the purposes of transparency and equity, a separate targeted rate should contribute the majority of the Council's share of the irrigator extractive capacity.